vijaywinner-eng/Build-Agents-from-Scratch/shared/README.md

 # Shared Code

-This folder contains small, boring helpers used by the agent.
+This folder contains small, used by the agent.

 ## Files